-This graph shows the average and median amounts given to charity in 2010 by the marital status of the head of household, among U.S. donor households.
+This graph shows the average and median amounts given to charity in 2012 by the marital status of the head of household, among U.S. donor households.

-- The average charitable gift from donor households headed by a married individual was more than twice that from both donor households headed by a divorced individual and donor households headed by a separated individual. - The average gift amount to charity from donor households headed by a never married individual was less than a third of that from households headed by a married individual. - Among those that gave, the median gift amount from households headed by a widowed individual was more than twice that from households headed by a never married individual. - Among all U.S. donor households, the average total gift to charity was \$2,372 (median=\$900).
+- The average charitable gift from donor households headed by a married individual was more than twice that from both donor households headed by divorced individual and donor households headed by a separated individual. - The average gift amount to charity from donor households headed by a never married individual was less than a third of that from households headed by a married individual. - Among those that gave, the median gift amount from households headed by a widowed individual was three times that from households headed by a never married individual. - Among all U.S. donor households, the average total gift to charity was \$2,442 (median=\$901).